Ad giant WPP investigating its CEO for 'personal misconduct'

 The investigation into Mr Sorrell comes at a pivotal time for WPP and the wider advertising industry.
 Major clients like Unilever and Procter & Gamble have been cutting marketing costs under pressure from activist investors, while companies disrupted by new technologies have been shaving their advertising budgets.
 Industry headwinds have taken a smaller toll on Publicis Groupe and Omnicom Group.

-The Wall Street Journal reported on the matter earlier, saying the investigation involved personal behavior and possible misuse of assets.
+The Wall Street Journal reported on the matter earlier, saying the investigation involved personal behaviour and possible misuse of assets.

 WPP shares fell 8.2 per cent on March 1 when the company reported its worst annual performance since the financial crisis and gave a bleak outlook for the current year.
 They closed down 1.3 per cent on Tuesday in London before the allegations were reported, giving the company a market value of £14.2 billion (S$26.22 billion).